LrWm3/jellyseer-webos/README.md

 ## License

-All Jellyseer code is licensed under the [MIT License](https://github.com/Fallenbagel/jellyseerr/blob/develop/LICENSE).
+All Jellyseerr code is licensed under the [MIT License](https://github.com/Fallenbagel/jellyseerr/blob/develop/LICENSE).

-As a fork, all Jellyseer webos code is licensed under the MPL License 2.0.
+As a fork, all Jellyseerr webos code is licensed under the MPL License 2.0.

-All images are taken from and licensed under the same license as https://github.com/jellyfin/jellyfin-web.
+All images are taken from and licensed under the same license as https://github.com/Fallenbagel/jellyseerr.

 ---